RicardoToro2168/Cowrie-Honeypot-Security-Lab/README.md

 ## Future Roadmap

-- [ ] Implement automated IP geolocation lookup via custom Wazuh integrations.
+- [ ] Complete static analysis of the captured RedTail x86-64 ELF sample.
+- [ ] Extract and document network and configuration indicators from captured malware.
-- [ ] Add automated malware hash lookup against VirusTotal API for downloaded payloads.
+- [ ] Develop Wazuh detections based on findings from malware analysis.
+- [ ] Automate enrichment of captured file hashes using threat-intelligence sources.
-- [ ] Expand custom threat intel dashboards within the Wazuh UI.
+- [ ] Expand Wazuh dashboards for honeypot and threat-intelligence telemetry.
-- [ ] Build automated log-parsing scripts for attacker session playback summaries.

 ---